Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 Some countries have retained the term gran fondo whilst other countries have decided upon a different term.
 For instance, in the UK they are referred to as sportives, you will find cyclosportives in France, in Spain locals talk of a marcha cicloturista (cycling tour) whilst North American cyclists have adopted the original gran fondo name.

-But wherever you are or whatever they are called they are all run basically upon the same theme of a one day event, with certain modifications of course (e.g. length, timed sections etc) and level of services provided to cyclists (e.g. number of aid stations, mechanical support etc) existing from event to event).
+But wherever you are or whatever they are called they pretty much all run on the same theme of a one day event, with certain modifications of course (e.g. length, timed sections etc) and level of services provided to cyclists (e.g. number of aid stations, mechanical support etc) existing from event to event).

 However, if you ask the question ‘What is a gran fondo’ to an Italian then the likely response is that in their purest form gran fondos only really exist in Italy!

-3. Gran fondo bike race or gran fondo bike ride?
+3. Gran fondo bike race or bike ride?

 Gran fondos first came to prominence in the 1970s in Italy and basically took the form of marathon running races whereby all participants would start en masse with the objective for the majority being to complete the course and race against the clock rather than necessarily compete with other runners.

-4. What kind of gran fondo distances should I expect?
+4. What kind of distances should I expect?

 For a lot of amateurs, the amount of associated vertical elevation is often the main point of focus, so the amount of climbing is always proportionate to each distance.